marcglasberg/i18n_extension/README.md

 and print `Hello John and Mary` if the locale is English, or `Olá John e Mary` if it's Portuguese.

-The problem of using this interpolation method is that it doesn't allow for the translated string to change the order of the parameters.
+The problem of using this interpolation method is that it doesn’t allow for the translated string to change the order of the parameters.

 ## Interpolation with {1}, {2} etc., and lists